 - The division of marital property involves complications--a business, a variety of types of real estate or several vehicles.

-- Spouses cannot come to an agreement on living arrangements or responsibilities concerning a child under 18.
+- Spouses cannot agree on living arrangements or responsibilities concerning a child under 18.

-- There is a disagreement regarding payment of child or spousal support.
+- There is a disagreement regarding the payment of child or spousal support.